Jenifer Whitten-Woodring.

 Education

-Dissertation/Thesis Title: The Fabled Fourth Estate: Media Freedom, Democracy and Human Rights
+• Dissertation / Thesis Title: The Fabled Fourth Estate: Media Freedom, Democracy and Human Rights

-• MS: Radio, Television and Film, (1989), Syracuse University - Syracuse, NY
+• Master of Science (MS): Radio, Television and Film, (1989), Syracuse University - Syracuse, New York

-• Other: Communication, (1987), Emerson College - Boston, MA
+• Bachelor of Fine Arts (B.F.A.): Communication, (1987), Emerson College - Boston, Massachusetts

 Selected Awards and Honors